nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

+### Installation

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure Java `17` or above installed on your computer.
+If not you can download it from [here](https://www.oracle.com/java/technologies/downloads/#java17-windows).

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W14-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for BA€.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+### Launching BA€

+1. **Open Your Command Terminal**
+   - Navigate to the folder where you saved the `.jar` file using the `cd` command.
+1. **Start the App**
+   - Enter the following command: `java -jar tp.jar`
+   - Within a few seconds, the BA€ Address Book interface should display and should look something like this:
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:
+### Using BA€

+1. To get started, try entering some of these commands in the command box at the top of the app:

+   * `help` : Opens the help menu detailing each command with an example format.

+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.